luismsouto/world-cup-simulator/readme.md

 $$\lambda_h > 0, \quad \lambda_a > 0, \quad \rho \in [-0.5,\ 0]$$

 The constraint $\rho \leq 0$ reflects the empirical finding that low-scoring draws are over-represented in football relative to the independent Poisson prediction.
-Once
-$(\hat{\lambda}_h, \hat{\lambda}_a, \hat{\rho})$ are obtained, a scoreline $(i, j)$ is simulated by sampling from the full Dixon-Coles score probability matrix.

----
 ## 2. Simulation

 ### Group Stage

-The group stage consists of 12 groups of 4 teams each, with every team playing the other three teams in their group once (a round-robin format).
-Each match is simulated by sampling a scoreline $(i, j)$ from the Dixon-Coles score probability matrix, using the fitted parameters $(\hat{\lambda}_h, \hat{\lambda}_a, \hat{\rho})$ derived from bookmaker odds.
+The group stage consists of 12 groups of 4 teams each, with every team playing the other three teams in their group once.
+Each match is simulated by sampling a scoreline
+$(i, j)$ from the Dixon-Coles score probability matrix, using the fitted parameters
+$(\hat{\lambda}_h, \hat{\lambda}_a, \hat{\rho})$ derived from bookmaker odds.
+After all
+group matches are simulated, teams are ranked within each group by points.

 #### Standings and Tiebreakers

-After all group matches are simulated, teams are ranked within each group by points (3 for a win, 1 for a draw, 0 for a loss).
-Ties in points are resolved using the official FIFA tiebreaker cascade:
+Ties in points are resolved using the official FIFA tiebreaker cascade, excluding the conduct score criterion (yellow/red cards):

 1. Head-to-head points among tied teams
 2. Head-to-head goal difference among tied teams
 3. Head-to-head goals scored among tied teams
 4. Overall goal difference
 5. Overall goals scored
-6. FIFA world ranking (lower number = better)
+6. FIFA world ranking

-When a subset of tied teams is partially resolved by head-to-head criteria, the tiebreaker cascade is *restarted from Step 1* within the remaining tied sub-group before proceeding to overall criteria.

 #### Third-Place Qualification